2024 Solar Incentives Guide for Sunnyvale, CA - Tax Credits & Rebates

 EcoWatch's Sunnyvale, CA Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your system – or speak to a local Sunnyvale solar installer — to learn about which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to a representative from the company that installed your solar system – or reach out to a local Sunnyvale solar installer — to clarify which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of wind and solar.
 You can also use both renewable energy sources and a non-renewable backup source of energy.
-You should discuss your proposed plan with your local Sunnyvale solar panel installer, to make sure you know what you'll need and what incentives you might or might not qualify for.
+Make sure that you discuss your plan with your local Sunnyvale solar panel installer, to get an understanding of what will be needed and what kinds of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.